Beaufort to establish checkpoint at Turner Street

-Editor's note: This article was updated at 3:30 p.m.
-April 3, 2020, to add the full guidelines for the checkpoint.

-BEAUFORT — Beginning Sunday, residents and those doing essential business will only be able to enter the town via Turner Street at Highway 70, where police will establish a checkpoint.
+BEAUFORT — Beginning Sunday, residents and those doing essential business will only be able to enter the town via Turner Street at Highway 70, where police will implement a checkpoint later in the week.

-According to a Friday afternoon release from the town, the Beaufort Police Department will operate an identification checkpoint on Turner Street.
+According to a Friday afternoon release from the town, the Beaufort Police Department will operate an identification checkpoint on Turner Street, which will be the only entrance to the town beginning Sunday.
+The town clarified later Friday the checkpoint would be implemented later in the week of April 5-11.

 All adult passengers in a vehicle will need to provide a driver’s license or military ID with a Carteret County address to enter the town.

-Note: Editor's note: This article was updated at 6:18 p.m.
-April 3, 2020, to add additional information from the town regarding implementation of the checkpoint and second homeowners.